budcribar/RemoteBlazorWebView/README.md

 # RemoteBlazorWebView

-RemoteBlazorWebView is based on the BlazorWebView project (https://github.com/jspuij/BlazorWebViewTutorial) developed by Jan-Willem Spuij which, in turn, was based on the WebWindow project developed by Steve Sanderson (https://github.com/SteveSandersonMS/WebWindow
+RemoteBlazorWebView is based on the .NET 6 Blazor WebView Control for WPF

-RemoteBlazorWebView enables you to interact with the user interface of a program developed with the BlazorWebView control using a web browser.
+RemoteBlazorWebView enables you to interact with the user interface of a program developed with the BlazorWebView WPF control using a web browser.
 This is accomplished by setting up a server (RemoteableWebService) in the cloud and pointing your browser to it.

-RemoteBlazorWebView is a drop-in replacement for BlazorWebView and with a minimal change you will be able to remotely control your application.
+RemoteBlazorWebView is a drop-in replacement for the BlazorWebView WPF control and with minimal changes you will be able to remotely control your application.

 # Usage instructions